onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat VNF Modularity.rst

 When the shared resource needs to be referenced by a resource in an incremental module, the UUID of the shared resource must be exposed by declaring an ONAP Base Module Output Parameter.

+Note that a Cinder volume is not a shared resource.
+A volume template must correspond 1:1 with a base module or incremental module.

 An example of a shared resource is the resource OS::Neutron::SecurityGroup.
 Security groups are sets of IP filter rules